Homestead High School (Indiana): Media program

 Homestead Media is the school's student-run, not-for-profit and award-winning Digital Media Program.
 The school has Television, Radio and Sports Broadcasting programs that help make up the Homestead Media department.

-The TV/video department has a YouTube channel dedicated to its award-winning weekly school news program, HHS In Depth, that has been publishing on its YouTube channel since 2013.
-In 2017, Intercollegiate Broadcasting System named HHS In Depth the nation's best school nescast.
+The TV/video department has a YouTube channel dedicated to its award-winning weekly school news program, HHS In Depth, which has released weekly episodes during the school year on its YouTube channel since 2013.
+In 2017, Intercollegiate Broadcasting System named HHS In Depth the nation's best school newscast.

 The 'live' video department broadcasts Homestead sports and performing arts events live on Homestead Live via the same YouTube channel.
-Homestead Live covers all home football and basketball (boys and girls) games, along with other sports and perf arts associated with the school.
+Homestead Live covers all home football and basketball (boys and girls) games, along with other sports and performing arts associated with the school.

-Homestead won “High School TV Station of the Year” at Indiana Association of School Broadcasters (IASB) in 2020, 2021 and 2022.
+Homestead won “High School TV Station of the Year” at the Indiana Association of School Broadcasters (IASB) in 2020, 2021 and 2022.

 WCYT is the school's student-run, not-for-profit radio station.
 It has been broadcasting in the city of Fort Wayne since 1995.
-It features indie-rock music on a 24/7, 365 day basis, along with occasional talk shows.
-WCYT has won "High School Radio Station of the Year" in 2017, 2018, 2019 and 2021 at IASB.
+It features indie-rock music on a 24/7, 365-day basis, along with occasional talk shows.
+WCYT has won "High School Radio Station of the Year" in 2017, 2018, 2019, 2021, and 2023 at IASB.

-Performing arts

-The Homestead Spartan Alliance Band is Homestead's marching band.
-The band in recent years has been among the best in the state of Indiana and in the United States, with 6 state titles and numerous appearances in the Bands of America Grand National Championship.

 Publications

-The Spartana, Homestead's student newspaper, was awarded the NSPA Pacemaker award for its 2004-2005 and 2008-2009 volumes.
+The Spartana, Homestead's student newspaper, was awarded the NSPA Pacemaker award for its 2002–2003, 2004–2005 and 2008–2009 volumes.